On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

 \subsubsection{Multi-Template Annotation}

-We are unable to quote from the \better documentation, as it has not yet been made public, though we will attempt to summarize the relevant considerations for multi-template annotation as we do above for \muc.
+As the \better documentation has not been made public, we are unable to quote from it, though we will attempt to summarize the relevant considerations for multi-template annotation.
 Like in \muc, the \better documentation indicates that multiple templates may be annotated when the times or locations of the events described differ from each other.
 Some irrealis and time annotations are provided, but these are associated with specific fillers of event-valued slots, and are not used to distinguish whole templates, as the \texttt{stage of execution} slot is for \muc.
-Multiple templates of the same type may also be required when those templates apply to different people (e.g.\ different persons charged in a corruption event).
+Multiple templates of the same type may also be required when those templates apply to different people (e.g.\ different individuals accused of corruption).
 However, this criterion is somewhat opaque, as many templates feature multiple individuals as fillers of the same slot, and it is unclear exactly when this condition merits individuating a given set of events.